tharunkumar41/studio-bookings-dashboard/README.md

 The application includes an empty state component that is displayed whenever a filter returns zero matching bookings.

-With the provided sample dataset, all statuses have at least one booking.
-To test the empty state, temporarily remove bookings for a status from `src/data/bookings.js` and select that status in the filter.
+The current sample dataset contains at least one booking for each status.
+The empty state can be observed by modifying the sample data so that a selected status has no matching bookings.

 ---